Facebook

 Cancer detection methods

-It is impossible for today's detection methods to determine where mutated and/or cancer cells are located in the body.
-In order to detect cancer, scientists have been limited to testing samples of blood or saliva for specific biological markers that correlate with the presence of cancer cells anywhere in the body.
-Once detected, a biopsy must be performed to determine if cancerous cells are invading healthy tissue.
+Today's detection methods can't determine the location of mutated and cancer cells in the body.
+Sometimes, in cancer detection, scientists are limited to testing blood or saliva samples for specific biological markers that correlate with cancer cells anywhere in the body.
+Once detected, a biopsy helps determine if cancerous cells invade healthy tissue.

-The detection process, therefore, requires two invasive procedures: first a test to determine whether cancer is present, and then a biopsy to confirm the presence of cancerous tissue.
-This is akin to finding a needle in a haystack: before you know for certain if the needle exists, you need to search through all the hay.
+Therefore, the detection process requires two invasive procedures: a test to determine whether cancer is present and a biopsy to confirm the presence of cancerous tissue.
+It is akin to finding a needle in a haystack: you must search through all the hay before you know if the hand exists.

 Importance of Early Detection of Cancer

-To detect cancer in its early stages, when it is most easily treated and cured, requires an earlier diagnosis.
-But this comes with significant caveats: the test must be able to distinguish between healthy cells and cancerous or pre-cancerous cells before they become visibly abnormal or symptomatic.
-Since researchers have yet to discover a foolproof biological marker that can identify cancer cells, there is currently no such test available.
+An earlier diagnosis is required to detect cancer early when it is most easily treated and cured.
+However, this comes with significant caveats: the test must be able to distinguish between healthy cells and cancerous or pre-cancerous cells before they become visibly abnormal or symptomatic.
+Since researchers have yet to discover a foolproof biological marker to identify cancer cells, no such test is available.

 Early cancer detection is thus limited to that determined by medical imaging, which detects physical abnormalities.
-Similarly, there is no test that can determine the location of cancerous cells in the body.
-While there are some biological markers able to indicate their presence, they cannot pinpoint where in the body they are located.
+Similarly, no test can determine the location of cancerous cells in the body.
+While some biological markers can indicate their presence, they cannot pinpoint where in the body they are located.

 The Cancer Tumor Environment